MPG Calculator

 Measuring Your Vehicle's MPG

-• At the petrol station, completely fill your tank again and record the amount of fuel added (in litres).
+At the petrol station, fill your tank and record the fuel amount.

 Financial Benefits